Wade Materials

 We are ambitious.

 To make this province — and all of — the epicentre of new technological solutions that we can use to develop the supply chains necessary for the viable production of seaweed-based products, leveraging our geographical advantages to solidify our position as leaders in a rapidly expanding global industry.
-We want to help build a strong and reliable circular economy by turning sustainably sourced, renewable resources into completely bio-based and compostable high-quality materials that can be used by a wide range of commercial industries.

 Vision